-- To understand how and why apps request permission to access data.
-To explain some differences between online and offline bullying.
-To know how to be an 'upstander' online and recognise when banter becomes harmful.
-To know who to speak to and how to seek support if someone I know was being bullied online.
-To understand if someone is at risk of harm I need to tell a responsible adult.
-To know how to block abusive users on the different platforms, apps and games that they - use.
-To understand how to report posts, images, videos and photos on the different platforms, - apps and games that they use.
+- To identify risks posed by not protecting accounts and information online. - To implement appropriate strategies for creating strong passwords. - To understand how and why apps request permission to access data. - To explain some differences between online and offline bullying. - To know how to be an 'upstander' online and recognise when banter becomes harmful. - To know who to speak to and how to seek support if someone I know was being bullied online. - To understand if someone is at risk of harm I need to tell a responsible adult. - To know how to block abusive users on the different platforms, apps and games that they use. - To understand how to report posts, images, videos and photos on the different platforms, apps and games that they use.